I am Superman.

 God changed me into a Superman.
 Here’s how he did that.

-First of all do you remember the story of Superman?
+First, do you remember the story of Superman?
 He was an alien sent to earth from a dying planet.
-Something about earth gave him super human powers and he could do all sorts of things like flying and stopping bullets with his chest.
+Something about earth gave him super human powers, and he could do all sorts of things like flying and stopping bullets with his chest.

 But rather than live the life of a superhero he created an alter ego called Clark Kent.

-Clark Kent was not the type of alter ego I would chose.
+Clark Kent was not the type of alter ego I would choose.
 He was wimpy, nervous, and unsure of himself.
 Basically the exact opposite of Superman.
-I guess Superman wanted to protect the people he loved from evil that might attack them if his true identity was discovered.
-If I looked good in tights I probably wouldn’t even use an alter ego.
+I guess Superman wanted to protect the people he loved from evil, that might attack them if his true identity was discovered.
+If I looked good in tights, I probably wouldn’t even use an alter ego.
 But then where would I put my wallet?

 I do like the idea of protecting people from evil.
 And so I get the idea behind this fake identity thing.
 I just wonder if there wasn’t another way.